chipsalliance/caliptra-sw/runtime/README.md

              measurement data.
 * TagTci: Associate a TCI node with a unique tag
 * GetTaggedTci: Look up the measurements in a TCI node by tag

+### DPE State Atomicity

+This implementation guarantees that no internal DPE state is changed if a command fails for any reason.
+This includes Context Handle rotation; single-use context handles are not rotated if a command fails.

+On failure, DPE will only return a command header, with no additional command-specific response parameters.
+This is in line with the CBOR-based main DPE spec, which does not return a response payload on failure.

 ### Initializing DPE